What Other Parents Are Reading

-Kids' music CDs are great, but don't forget to share your own favorite music with your kids.
+Kids' music is great, but don't forget to share your own favorite music with your kids.
 A toddler who loves Beethoven or Bruce Springsteen?
 Why not?
 Folk music and music from other cultures also can be good choices for kids.
 When you try new music, ask if your child likes it and discuss your opinion as well.

 Though toddlers aren't likely to be ready for a night at the opera, you might be able to find live performances suitable for kids.
 Museums, libraries, and bookstores often host child-friendly events.
 Outdoor concerts where kids can run around without disturbing anyone are also a good bet.

 You might also enroll your child in a music class.
 If you do, be sure the class is developmentally appropriate — for kids this age, that means it shouldn't last more than 45 minutes and it should be something you and your child do together.
 Classes are a fun way to enjoy music together; they're also good sources for music and activities to enjoy at home.
 Check the music department at your local university if you need help finding a music class.